 - The extinct Heath Hen was a distinct subspecies of the Greater Prairie-Chicken that was found in the scrub oakland and fire-created blueberry barrens of the East Coast.
 The last Heath Hens were confined to the island of Martha's Vineyard, off the coast of Massachusetts, where they went extinct in 1932.

 - Downy and able to follow mother.

 Multiple males display at group display site, known as a lek.

-Eastern subspecies, known as the Heath Hen, went extinct in 1932.
-The Texas form, the Attwater's Prairie-Chicken is critically endangered and at severe risk of extinction.
+This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
+The Eastern subspecies, known as the Heath Hen, went extinct in 1932.
+The Texas form, the Attwater's Prairie-Chicken, is critically endangered and at severe risk of extinction.